jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 **Why should a user care?** Have you ever tried to add new taxonomic nodes to a Kraken database?
 [Not so forgiving]( https://github.com/DerrickWood/kraken2/issues/436).
 This isn’t the Kraken developers’ fault, it’s because they had to make it concordant with the NCBI taxonomy, which was never really meant to be used for creating profiling databases.

-## Problem 2 - Benchmarking against other tools and taxonomies is hard
+## Problem 2 - Benchmarking tools is hard, and no one knows which tools are actually good

-A large part of developing a profiler comes down to benchmarking (anywhere from 20-50% of the time).
+A large part of understanding a profiler's performance comes down to benchmarking.
 I feel that benchmarking profilers is extremely difficult due to _database choice_.
 This will be a constant theme for the following points.

 ### Poor synthetic metagenome construction is easy and causes distrust